theodoretripp/air-stable/myreadme.md

 ## Progress adapting the can-i-eat-here example to air-stable:
 :heavy check: 2/21 "Handle Password Errors more gracefully"
 :heavy check: 2/21 Add Validatons for Name and Email Address
+:heavy check: 2/21 Make form fields proceed down the page, instead of across it.

 ## Functional Requirements